 Things might run differently.
 Don’t assume anything will be like your internship experience or previous district.
 It took a while for me to figure out that special education classrooms might look different.
 In my internship, the special education classroom was more self-contained.
 Resource instruction was provided in another classroom, by another teacher.
 My first job had 2 different special education rooms that were mostly resource.
 There was another classroom with a Life Skills program that provided more of a self-contained environment.
 The district I work in now only has one special education classroom in each building.
 That classroom supports students who are more self-contained and students who need resource instruction.

 What may run differently might include other things too.
 Examples could be general procedures, software, and documentation.
 Make sure you also know who you can collaborate with.
 In 2 of my experiences, I worked closely with a behavior specialist.
-But this was someone who came in from the cooperative, and I had to know to request them.
+But this was someone who came in from the cooperative, and I needed to know to request them.

 Get to know the staff.
 I’ve always heard “your first year in a new school should be your quietist.”
 And honestly, I do agree with this statement.
 But you can keep to yourself and still begin forming relationships with staff.
 You want them on your side.
 Talk with them in person instead of email.
 Observe in their classroom (ask first!) to understand their teaching style.
 Understanding how a classroom runs includes what you know about the teacher too.
 For me, learning about their teaching style is key when coming up with interventions.
 You will get more buy-in providing an intervention right off the bat that fits how they run their classroom.